Silver Spirit deck plans

 Each of the Silver Spirit cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Silver Spirit staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-MS Silver Spirit (2009-built, last refurbished in 2021) is the largest cruise ship in the Silversea fleet - with a similar design to the fleetmate Silver Muse (2017).
-Silversea's Spirit ship, just like all its fleet mates, is a top luxury cruise ship operated with all-inclusive deals.
-Its design is elegant, with graciously spacious cruise accommodations, cosy and comfortable public rooms, 5-star hotel amenities and the highest level of service.
+MS Silver Spirit (2009-built, last refurbished in 2026 March-May) is the largest cruise ship in the Silversea fleet, with a design similar to fleetmate Silver Muse (2017).
+Silversea's Spirit, like all vessels in the fleet, is a top-luxury cruise ship operated with all-inclusive deals.
+Her design is elegant, featuring spacious accommodations, cozy and comfortable public areas, 5-star hotel amenities, and the highest level of service.

-Silver Spirit cruise ship deck plan shows a total of 270 staterooms (all suites) for 540 passengers (max capacity is 648 guests), served by 376 crew/staff.
-The boat has 12 decks (9 passenger-accessible, 8 with cabins), 5 restaurants, 9 lounges and bars, 1 pool, 3 jacuzzies, 6 elevators.
-Passenger use laundrettes (butler- and self-service laundry facilities) are located on cabin decks 5, 6, 7, 8, 9, 10 and 11.
+Silver Spirit cruise ship deck plan shows a total of 270 staterooms (all suites) for 540 passengers (maximum capacity 648 guests), served by 376 crew and staff.
+The ship has 12 decks (9 passenger-accessible, 8 with cabins), 5 restaurants, 9 lounges and bars, 1 swimming pool, 3 Jacuzzis, and 6 elevators.
+Passenger laundrettes (butler- and self-service laundry facilities) are located on cabin decks 5, 6, 7, 8, 9, 10, and 11.
 Detergent is provided.

-Silver Spirit is among the not so many cruise vessels providing top luxury deals on the premium all-inclusive market.
-All Silversea deals as prices are inclusive of the onboard drinks (including alcohol /fine wines, premium spirits, champagnes, in-room mini-bar beverages), also of tipping/gratuities and the Wi-Fi Internet (since 2016).
+Silver Spirit is among the relatively few cruise vessels offering top luxury deals in the premium all-inclusive market.
+All Silversea fares include onboard beverages (including alcohol, fine wines, premium spirits, champagnes, and in-room mini-bar drinks), gratuities, and Wi-Fi Internet (since 2016).

-When booking your Silver Spirit cruise deals, it is advisable to make also dining reservations for the speciality restaurant(s) you wish to visit.
-Those are La Champagne (French /24 seats), Seishin (Japanese /24 seats) and La Terrazza (Italian, in the evenings only /70 seats).
+When booking your Silver Spirit cruise, it is advisable to also make dining reservations for the specialty restaurants you wish to visit.
+These include La Champagne (French, 24 seats), Seishin (Japanese, 24 seats), and La Terrazza (Italian, evenings only, 70 seats).

 MS Silver Spirit deck plan changes 2018 refurbishment review